TPAFS/public-records/data/claims_denials/pa/readme.md

 formulations of this data that we may standardize or adapt from these raw pdfs to make them more user-friendly for consumption by automated processes is in no way vetted or validated by that department, or guaranteed to be consistent with the original data;
-any errors resulting from such processes are our own, and not those of the
+any errors resulting from such processes are our own, and not those of the PA Department of Insurance.

 # Parsed Data